 .
 Angered by the confiscation of his lands for the Plantation of Ulster

-, he sacked and burned the town of Derry and killed the Governor, Sir George...
-Another 75 words (5 lines of text) are included under the topic Early MacKevitt Notables in all our PDF Extended History products and printed products wherever possible.
+, he sacked and burned the town of Derry and killed the Governor, Sir George Paulet.
+He had quarreled with Paulet for some time and some claim...
+Another 63 words (4 lines of text) are included under the topic Early MacKevitt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacKevitt family to the New World and Oceana